SeryiBaran/snowbowles-script/README.md

 ## How to use

+Firstly - clone this repo.

-Write to `./snowbowles-script (SNOWBOWLEScript).snowbowles-script.ts` this:
+After, write to `./snowbowles-script (SNOWBOWLEScript).snowbowles-script.ts` this:

 ```
 snowbowles-script (SNOWBOWLEScript)